The Thinking behind Operation: Deli Platter

 Luckily for me, Waleed Nabeel’s dune model was perfect for my needs.

-The dune mesh was a bit heavy at first so I had to optimise it in C4D.
+The dune mesh was a bit heavy at first so I had to optimize it in Cinema 4D.

 But I found this super useful video below.